 Among all the enchanting animal species that make our planet a fine place to live in, birds are arguably the prettiest.
-With roughly 9,000 to 10,000 birds species found in every corner of the earth, it is likely that whether you are up a mountain, deep in the forest, in the city, or even in the desert, you will see or hear a bird sing.
-Each bird carries also a deeper meaning, but for now, let’s just enjoy this sheet of beauty.
-From those with amazingly long eyelashes to the cute tiny ones that look like furry cotton balls, here are the most beautiful birds in the world.
+With roughly 9,000 to 10,000 bird species found in every corner of the earth, it is likely that whether you are up a mountain, deep in the forest, in the city, or even in the desert, you will see or hear a bird sing.
+Each bird carries also a deeper meaning, but for now, let’s just enjoy this sheet of beauty (from those with amazingly long eyelashes to the cute tiny ones that look like furry cotton balls)

 Why Are Birds So Beautiful?